Acorn TV: Original programming

-United States premieres
+American premieres

-Since its launch, Acorn TV has offered the United States premieres of some or all seasons of British series including Detectorists, Vera, Inspector George Gently, and Midsomer Murders.
-After initially focusing exclusively on programming from the United Kingdom, Acorn TV expanded its content offering to include programs from other territories, including Australia's A Place to Call Home, Miss Fisher's Murder Mysteries, Jack Irish, and Janet King, New Zealand's The Brokenwood Mysteries, the Australian-New Zealand series 800 Words, Canada's Murdoch Mysteries and 19-2, and Ireland's Clean Break and Striking Out.
+Since its launch, Acorn TV has offered the American premieres of some or all seasons of British series including Detectorists, Vera, Inspector George Gently, and Midsomer Murders.
+After initially focusing exclusively on programming from the United Kingdom, Acorn TV expanded its content offering to include programs from other territories, including Australia's A Place to Call Home, Miss Fisher's Murder Mysteries, Jack Irish, and Janet King, New Zealand's The Brokenwood Mysteries, the Australian–New Zealand series 800 Words, Canada's Murdoch Mysteries and 19-2, and Ireland's Clean Break and Striking Out.
 In 2015, the service began offering foreign-language dramas.
 The service also offers a selection of documentaries, including historical, travel, arts, and science titles.

-On August 5, 2019, the Australian mystery series My Life Is Murder premiered on Acorn.
+On August 5, 2019, the Australian–New Zealand mystery series My Life Is Murder premiered on Acorn.
 On September 30, 2020, it was announced that the Irish drama series The South Westerlies premiered on November 9, 2020.
 On October 27, 2020, it was announced that the miniseries A Suitable Boy will premiere on December 7, 2020.